 With 3ds Max, you can create 3D computer animation for a variety of applications.
-You can animate characters or vehicles for computer games, or you can animate special effects for film or broadcast .
-You can create animation for serious purposes such as medical illustration or forensic presentation in the courtroom.
-Whatever reason you have to animate, you'll find 3ds Max a capable environment for achieving your goals.
+You can animate characters and vehicles for computer games and produce special effects for film and broadcast.
+Additional applications include medical illustration and forensic presentation in the courtroom.
+Whatever reasons you have for producing animation, you'll find 3ds Max a capable environment for achieving your goals.

 An animation constraint is a special type of controller that can help you automate the animation process.
 You can use constraints to control an object’s position, rotation, or scale through a binding relationship with another object.

-Wire Parameters lets you link parameters from one object to another in the viewport, so that adjusting one parameter changes the other automatically.
-This enables you to set up one- and two-way connections between specified object parameters, or to control one or more objects with a dummy object containing the desired parameters.
+Wire Parameters lets you link any two object parameters in the viewport, so that adjusting one parameter changes the other automatically.
+This enables you to set up one- and two-way connections between specified object parameters, or to control any number of objects with a dummy object containing the desired parameters.
 By wiring parameters, you can set up custom constraints directly without having to go to Track View and assign controllers.